michaelbull/kotlin-result/README.md

 1.3 of the language in Oct 2018 as an experimental feature.
 Initially, it was limited to internal use only as it was "intended to be used by compiler generated code only - namely coroutines".

-Less than one week after stating that "we do not encourage use of kotlin.Result", the JetBrains team announced that they ["will allow returning kotlin.Result from functions"][stdlib-result-return-type-lifted].
+Less than one week after stating that ["we do not encourage use of kotlin.Result"][stdlib-result-half-baked], the JetBrains team announced that they ["will allow returning kotlin.Result from functions"][stdlib-result-return-type-lifted].
 This came at the time when they were considering guiding users towards contextual receivers to replace the Result paradigm.
 In later years, the context receivers experiment was superseded by the more recent context parameters, which are still in an experimental state.

 Michail Zarečenskij, the Lead Language Designer for Kotlin, announced at KotlinConf 2025 the development of ["Rich Errors in Kotlin"](https://2025.kotlinconf.com/talks/762779/), providing yet another potential solution for error